alejo4373/foobar/README.md

 ## Features

 >### Note:
 >This project is actively under development.
-I use Trello to manage it and you can peek in [here](https://trello.com/b/VcQgZhci/foobar) to se where I am with it.
+I use a Trello board to manage it and you can peek in [here](https://trello.com/b/VcQgZhci/foobar) to see where I am with it.
 There I keep track of progress, new features, bugs and development related articles I find online.

 - [Material Design](https://material.io/) principles.
 - Google Maps integration.